 - Team captains are responsible for splitting prizes among team members as they deem appropriate.
-Computing Services and Systems Development will not assist teams in prize distribution.
+Pitt Information Technology will not assist teams in prize distribution.

-- The University of Pittsburgh, and CSSD, do not maintain the rights to entries made by students into the Pitt Mobile App Challenge.
+- The University of Pittsburgh, and Pitt Information Technology, do not maintain the rights to entries made by students into the Pitt Mobile App Challenge.

-- CSSD reserves the right to disqualify any submission or student from the Pitt Mobile App Challenge at any time for any reason.
+- Pitt Information Technology reserves the right to disqualify any submission or student from the Pitt Mobile App Challenge at any time for any reason.

-- CSSD reserves the right to amend any rule of this competition at any time for any reason.
+- Pitt Information Technology reserves the right to amend any rule of this competition at any time for any reason.

 - Students who submit an entry agree to participate in a recorded promotional video, if requested to do so.